MdAsifKhan/Game-AI/project-02/README.md

 ### Graph Reading

-1. Read the graph into a 2D array.
+1. Read data into a 2d array.
-2. Create a general 2d Grid graph using networkx.
+2. Create a 2d grid graph using networkx.
-3. Create a representation of nodes using a 2D array where:
+3. Create a mapping  of coordinates in grid graph.
-      a.
-Rows increase from left to right.
-      b.
-Columns increase from bottom to top.
 4. Iterate the graph removing the nodes with values “1”.

 ### Functions